rjonnal/processing_ao_fdml_foct/README.md

 6. PNG versions of the cone projections, located in `DATA_SET/cone_projections`.
 These may be useful for deciding on a reference frame for registration in the next step.

+### Registration (`ao_fdml_foct_step_1_registration.py`)

+Strip-wise registration of volumes.

+#### Important parameters:

+1. `oversample_factor`: factor by which to oversample volumes in lateral dimensions before registering; typical value is 7

+2. `strip_width`: width of strips to be registered; this is the pre-oversampling width--after oversampling the strip width will be larger; typical value is 5

+3. `ref_idx`: choose a volume with a good cone mosaic; see `DATA_SET/cone_projections` to identify good candidates

+4. `ref_vol`: 0 or 1, depending on whether it's the forward or backward scan of the resonant scanner

+#### Running the script:

+1. In a shell navigate to `DATA_ROOT` with, e.g., `cd c:\Data`

+2. Invoke the script with one required parameter, the name of the dataset, e.g.: `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset`

+3. The script may be invoked with two additional optional parameters, the starting and ending index for frames to register.
+This permits dividing the data into parts and running the parts on separate cores.
+As is always the case in python, ranges are specified closed on the left and open on the right, i.e. [start,end).
+For example, to register 300 volumes, the following could be run in four separate terminals:

+    a. `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset 0 75`

+    b. `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset 75 150`

+    c. `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset 150 225`

+    d. `python ao_fdml_foct_step_1_registration.py 2018.06.01_00.00.00_my_special_dataset 225 300`

+#### Output of the script

+This script creates a directory `DATA_SET_registered_ref_REFIDX_REFVOL_Xx_Ww` where REFIDX, REFVOL, X, AND W represent the reference frame index, volume number (i.e., 0 or 1), oversampling factor X and strip width W. In this folder are the strip registration statistics used for rendering registered averages and locating cones for phase computations.